Regular Expressions are strings that allow a user to check a series of characters for matches to character combinations in strings.

 Matches any character between a and z atleast 5 times.

-The Caret quantifier ^ is used to check if a string starts with a certain character.
+is used to check if a string starts with a certain character.$ Dollar

-The Dollar quantifier $ is used to check if a string ends with a certain character.
+is used to check if a string ends with a certain character.* Star

-The Star quantifier * matches zero or more occurrences of the pattern left to it.
+matches zero or more occurrences of the pattern left to it.+ Plus

-The Plus quantifier + matches one or more occurrences of the pattern left to it.
+matches one or more occurrences of the pattern left to it.?
+Question Mark

 Here, a|b match any string that contains either a or b